Brisbane Holland Park Lions Club Inc - 53 Years - 1968 - 2022

 - Lions Australia Operation Smile project

-- Prostrate Cancer Foundation Australia; just to mention a few which we are still involved with to this current day.
+- MD Lions Prostate Cancer Project Australia; just to mention a few which we are still involved with to this current day.

 Many wonderful people have joined our Club and are working on innumerable projects carried out all in the tradition of the Lions motto: